espnet/espnet/egs/vcc2020/vc1_task1/README.md

 5. Specify `voc`.
 If you wish to use the Griffin-Lim algorithm, set to `GL`; if wish to use the trained PWG, set to `PWG`.
 6. Specify `stage` to larger than 11.

-With this main script, a full procedure of TTS training is performed:
+With this main script, conversion is performed as follows:

 - Stage 11: Source speech recognition using the ASR model.
 - Stage 12: Decoding.
 This includes cleaning the recognition results, tokenization, and decoding mel filterbanks using the TTS model.
 Note that the average of all the x-vectors of each training utterance of the target speaker is used.